 Set your event's date in stone by signing your vendors' contracts.
 Make sure that you read the contracts' fine print and iron out all details, no matter how minor, to ensure an event that goes smoothly.
 After you sign your contracts, you can begin purchasing your decorations.
 Continue to do as much preparation as you can before the day of your event.
 For example, you can visit your venue's location the night before the event and decorate it yourself, so that you'll have one less thing to worry about while the event is taking place.

 To avoid mishaps, create a to-do list a week before the event to ensure that all remaining tasks are addressed.
 You can use an event planning checklist for general guidance, as well.
 Consider hiring security so that unwelcome guests are kept out of your event.
 Hiring security may also protect you from liability issues.
 Investing in insurance can also be a good idea, and can be a safety net, should an accident or an injury occur on the premises.
 Ask for volunteers for the event so that you can dispatch them as needs arise.

 Create your invitations.
 Get positive word of mouth going by making your invitations warm, inviting and interesting.
 Remember that your invitations are advertisements for the event.
 Double-check guest list information and send out the invitations electronically or through the mail.
 If your event is supposed to be high-profile, consider using a publicist's services.
 The publicist can create some press releases and make sure that the spotlight will be on your event.

-Event Planning Handbook (PDF)
+Seven Steps to Corporate Event Planning (PDF)